-As a forum focused on men and boys’ health, this article highlights male victims and survivors of sexual abuse, but this does not mean that we seek to minimize the experience of female victims and survivors in anyway.
+As a forum focused on men and boys’ health, this article highlights male victims and survivors of sexual abuse, but this does not mean that we seek to minimise the experience of female victims and survivors in anyway.

 There are around 1 million male survivors of sexual assault in Australia.
 The Royal Commission examined the experiences of children who were sexually abused in institutional care settings.